LibbyXu/Libby_First_GitHub/markdown_test.md

-# Hello, beautiful world!!!
+#For testing purpose
+Hello, friends in GitHub!!!
+Cool, it is my first time to use the GitHub-flavored Markdown.
+Hopefully, practise makes perfect.

-### Cool, this is my first doing the github!
-I download a lot of repositories before but never establish one myself.
-But this time, I have one and Welcome to my github!!!
+### I knew Github a long time ago and download numerous repositories before, but I never establish one myself.
+Excitingly, from now on, I have my GitHub created and welcome to my GitHub!!!
 ***********************************************************************************************************